mrousavy/nitro/docs/docs/what-is-nitro.md

 ### Lightweight layer

-While Nitro is built ontop of JSI, the layer is very lightweight and efficient.
+While Nitro is built on top of JSI, the layer is very lightweight and efficient.
 Many things like type-checking is compile-time only, and built with C++ templates or `constexpr` which introduces zero runtime overhead.

 ### Direct Swift &lt;&gt; C++ interop